-Interest expense increased by \$290,145 in the three-month period ended September 30, 2023, as compared to the three-month period ended September 30, 2022.
-This is due to interest on the Company's new debt facility which was drawn down in two tranches on June 30 and September 22, 2023.
+Interest expense increased by \$575,937 in the three-month period ended December 31, 2023.
+This is due to interest on the Company's new debt facility which was drawn down in three tranches in June, September and December 2023.

-The increase in the foreign currency loss of \$105,702 in the three-month period ended September 30, 2023, as compared to the three-month period ended September 30, 2022, arose primarily due to the impact of changes in exchange rates on financial assets and financial liabilities denominated in currencies other than the functional currency of the entity in which they are held.
-The key driver relates to the unrealized foreign exchange gains and losses on Euro-denominated intercompany receivables.
+The foreign currency gain of \$1,083,675 arose in the current period due primarily to the impact of changes in exchange rates on financial assets and financial liabilities denominated in currencies other than the functional currency of the entity in which they are held.
+The key driver relates to the unrealized foreign exchange gains on Euro-denominated intercompany receivables.